danielabar/meblog/src/markdown/rails-slack-app-part2-slash-command-with-text-response.md

 ```

 <aside class="markdown-aside">
-The chat_postMessage method is just a glimpse into the rich set of Web API methods offered by Slack.
+The `chat_postMessage` method is just one of many Web API methods offered by Slack.
 If you're curious to explore more functionalities, check out the comprehensive <a class="markdown-link" href="https://api.slack.com/methods">Slack API documentation</a> for a complete list.
 </aside>

 Restart the Rails server `bin/dev` after making these changes.
 Now you should be able to enter something like `/retro-open My Project Sprint 1` in the Slack workspace and have the app respond with a success message: